coderxsa/termux-nebula/README.md

 # Simple Telegram Bot

-This is a simple Telegram bot built with Node.js.
+This is a simple Whatsapp bot built with Node.js.
 It allows you to send messages to a specified phone number.
 Follow the instructions below to set up and run the bot on your system.

 ## Requirements